-Our department has over 250 students currently majoring in communication studies in addition to offering a minor in communication studies.
-There are currently 19 tenured and tenure-track faculty teaching full time in the department.
-We also supports general education for the entire university with courses such as Introduction to Communication Studies, Public Speaking, Interpersonal Communication, Small Group Communication, and Intercultural Communication.
+Our department has over 170 students currently majoring or minoring in communication studies.
+There are currently 15 tenured faculty in the department.
+We also support general education for the entire university with courses such as Introduction to Communication Studies, Public Speaking, Interpersonal Communication, Small Group Communication, and Intercultural Communication.

 Onward and Upward

-Besides meeting the general education requirements, communication studies majors take courses in public speaking, interpersonal communication, small group communication, intercultural communication, communication research methods, and examining communication.
+Besides meeting the general education requirements, communication studies majors take courses in public speaking, interpersonal communication, small group communication, intercultural communication, communication research methods, and rhetorical criticism.
 Depending on career interests, you'll choose from one of three areas of study:

-You'll take five courses in your area of study, then three additional communication courses as electives.
+You'll take five courses in your area of study, then two additional communication courses as electives.